G-Node/nix/docs/tagging.md

 2. **Tagged**: Positions and extents of the referring *Tag/MultiTag* need to be applied in the same way to the linked *DataArray* as to the referenced data (stored in the 'references' list).
-3. **Untagged**: The whole data stored in the linked Feature applies is a feature of the *Tag/MultiTag* ignoring any indexing.
+3. **Untagged**: The whole data stored in the linked Feature is a feature of the *Tag/MultiTag* ignoring any indexing, positions or extents.

 In the above example we have a single stimulus intensity for each